For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Ardeidae (Herons, Egrets, and Bitterns)

-GREAT BLUE HERON (Ardea herodias) – A lone bird at CATIE, and a couple more at Angostura. [b]
+GREAT BLUE HERON (Ardea herodias) [b]

 Threskiornithidae (Ibises and Spoonbills)